Niyamgampaya Rajamaha Viharaya in Gampola (නියංගම්පාය රජමහා විහාරය)

 Gampola Niyamgampaya Rajamaha Viharaya is situated at Mariyawattha on the road from Gampola to Nawalapitiya.
 The origin of the temple is not very clear but according to historical documents it can be assumed that this temple has been in existence since the early Christian Era.

-The chronicle Chulavamsa calls this temple as “Niyamgamprasada” and the Nampota calls this the “Niyamgampaya Stanaya”.
-It is said in the great chronicle Mahavamsa that the King Surathissa (187-177 BC) built a temple on the banks of the Mahaweli River.
-Chulavamsa records that Vijayabahu IV (1270-1272) carried out renovations on this temple on his way back form the Sri Pada.
+The chronicle Chulavamsa calls this temple “Niyamgamprasada” and the Nampota calls this the “Niyamgampaya Stanaya”.
+It is said in the great chronicle Mahavamsa that King Surathissa (187-177 BC) built a temple on the banks of the Mahaweli River.
+Chulavamsa records that Vijayabahu IV (1270-1272) carried out renovations on this temple on his way back from the Sri Pada.
 An inscription dated 1373 AD records that a person called Jayamahale Sitana renovated and granted land and constructed a monastery building for monks by his name.
-The same inscription records that this temple was used as a dwelling place for the monks for the last 485 years, taking temple back to 888 AD.
+The same inscription records that this temple was used as a dwelling place for the monks for the last 485 years, taking the temple back to 888 AD.

 References